 High levels of excitement accompany the spotting of the nocturnal wombat, as sightings in the wild can be rare.

-With a bit of luck and some eagle eyes, you can spot wombats in Wilsons Promontory National Park in Gippsland and Tower Hill Game Reserve on the Great Ocean Road.
+With a bit of luck and some eagle eyes, you can spot wombats in Wilsons Promontory National Park in Gippsland and Mount Buffalo National Park in the High Country.
 Dusk is when you're most likely to see them emerge from their burrows to graze on grassy surfaces, though they are known to occasionally venture beyond the burrows on cool or overcast days to forage for grass, roots and fungi.